LuckehPickle/Comet/README.md

  - User profiles on hover.
  - Add custom scrollbars
  - Open socket connections on all pages to catch friend requests etc.

+**Things TODO (In order to *leave* beta)**
+ - Migrate from django_socketio to exclusively using gevent-socketio
+ - End-to-end encryption of all packets.